VijayRod/demo/container-storage/logs/horizontalpodautoscaler-create.md

-This is an example of creating a Horizontal Pod Autoscaler.
+This is an example of creating a Horizontal Pod Autoscaler (HPA).
 To utilize the autoscaler, all containers and pods for which the HPA is defined must have defined CPU requests and limits.

 ```
 # To run and expose php-apache server